jdleesmiller/jdleesmiller.github.io/_posts/2018-03-18-markov-decision-process-2048.markdown

 As a result of setting the discount factor, \\(\\gamma\\), to 1, the value of each state also conveniently tells us the probability of winning from that state.
 Here the value starts at 0.96 and then eventually drops to 0.90, because the outcome hinges on the next tile being a `2` tile.
 Unfortunately, the game delivers a `4` tile, so the player loses, despite playing optimally.

 Finally, we've [previously established](/articles/2017/09/17/counting-states-combinatorics-2048.html#layer-reachability) that the largest reachable tile on the 2x2 board is the `32` tile, so let's see the corresponding optimal policy.
 Here the probability of winning drops to only 8%.
+(This is the same game and the same policy used in the introduction, but now it's interactive.)

 <p class="twenty48-policy-player" data-board-size="2" data-max-exponent="5" data-packed-policy-path="/assets/2048/game-board_size-2.max_exponent-5/layer_model-max_depth-0/packed_policy-discount-1.method-v.alternate_action_tolerance-1e-09.threshold-0.alternate_actions-false.values-true.txt" data-initial-seed="47">Loading&hellip;</p>